 High temperature microscopy is the use of microscopy techniques on samples at high temperatures.
-Often, this means the microscopy instrumentation needs to be specifically designed to cope with the effects of high temperatures, including many optical components undergoing temperature-dependent changes in their optical properties.
+Often, this means the microscopy instrumentation needs to be specifically designed to cope with the effects of high temperatures.
+This is partly because many optical components undergo temperature-dependent changes in their optical properties.

 Image Credit: Maniock/Shutterstock.com

-As well for applications on metal alloys, high temperature microscopy can be used to study phenomena such as high temperature crystallization processes and the thermal stability of different material types, including glass-ceramics.2 Such studies can be performed over longer thermal aging timescales to ensure there is no degradation of the material properties or performance after extended periods of heating.
+In the nanosciences, often high temperature microscopy methods make use of electron-based microscopies rather than optical experiments.
+This is because the nanoscale structures often demand a spatial resolution beyond what is achievable with most mainstream optical methods.
+As well for applications on metal alloys, high temperature microscopy can be used to study phenomena such as high temperature crystallization processes and the thermal stability of different material types, including glass-ceramics.
+Such studies can be performed over longer thermal aging timescales to ensure there is no degradation of the material properties or performance after extended periods of heating.

 Microscopy Instrumentation

-Most high temperature microscopes have a heating stage with a crucible that is capable of providing intense temperatures in the local sample environment.
-Depending on the type of heating process to be studied, the heating process may be done with an electrical heater or, in some cases, a laser can be used to initiate the heating.4
+Most high temperature microscopes have a heating stage with a crucible capable of providing intense temperatures in the local sample environment.
+Depending on the heating process to be studied, the heating process may be done with an electrical heater or, in some cases, a laser can be used to initiate the heating.

 Recent Work